openshift-kni/baremetal-deploy/README.md

 Here's a sample all.yml for the scale lab with the pull secret and password scraped: http://pastebin.test.redhat.com/870274 Here's a sample al.yml for the ALIAS lab with the pull secret and password scraped: http://pastebin.test.redhat.com/870273

-### Modifying the `ansible-ipi-install/inventory/hosts` file
+### Modifying the `ansible-ipi-install/inventory/jetski/hosts` file

 The bare minimum variables to get a successful install are listed in `ansible-ipi-install/group_vars/all.yml`.
-Typically, correctly filing `ansible-ipi-install/group_vars/all.yml` should suffice for the shared labs use case, but in cases where some advanced configuration is needed and to fully utilize the options supported by the installer and the [`upstream playbooks`]([https://github.com/openshift-kni/baremetal-deploy](https://github.com/openshift-kni/baremetal-deploy)), the `inventory/jetski.sample` can be edited and used as an inventory file.
+Typically, correctly filling `ansible-ipi-install/group_vars/all.yml` should suffice for the shared labs use case, but in cases where some advanced configuration is needed and to fully utilize the options supported by the installer and the [`upstream playbooks`]([https://github.com/openshift-kni/baremetal-deploy](https://github.com/openshift-kni/baremetal-deploy)), the `ansible-ipi-install/inventory/jetski/hosts` can be edited and used as an inventory file.
 For example, the `SDN` for OpenShift can be set using the `network_type` variable in the inventory.
-The sample is provided at `ansible-ipi-install/inventory/jetski.sample` and needs to be copied to `ansible-ipi-install/inventory/hosts` before running the playbook (edit it if needed).
-While editing the jetski.sample file is optional, after copying it `inventory/hosts`, the file **needs** to be passed to the ansible playbook invocation command using `-i inventory/hosts`.
-This is because it contains some defaults used by the playbook.
+While editing the hosts file is optional the file **needs** to be passed to the ansible playbook invocation command using `-i inventory/jetski/hosts`.
+This is because it contains some default variables required for the installation.

-Below is a sample of what the `ansible-ipi-install/inventory/hosts` file should like based on `ansible-ipi-install/inventory/hosts/jetski.sample`:
+Below is a sample of the `ansible-ipi-install/inventory/jetski/hosts`:

 ```ini
 [all:vars]